Average Discrimination Lawsuit Settlement in California

 Disability discrimination settlement amounts

-Disability discrimination settlements typically range from $50,000 to $300,000, though some cases result in much higher awards.
+Disability discrimination settlement amounts typically range from $50,000 to $300,000, though some cases result in much higher awards.
 The exact amount depends on factors such as the duration of discrimination, emotional distress caused, and whether the employer’s actions were intentional or negligent.

 Courts may also award punitive damages in severe cases.